Diversity & Inclusion

 We take any allegation of hate or harassment extremely seriously and take disciplinary action in the event of any substantiated claim.
 We use a range of measures including educational events and activities, training and workshops to raise understanding and awareness and to develop diversity and inclusion skills.

 We are actively working to be an anti-racist college.
+Find out more about anti-racism here.

 The college has adopted the IHRA (International Holocaust Remembrance Alliance) definition of anti-Semitism.
 See here for all definitions.